jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-3.md

 Similarly, in accounting for the operations of bodies, we always distinguish the effect from the ultimate cause.
 But in accounting for the mind's operations, we usually confound cause with effect.
 An enlightened reason naturally leads us to advance the two ends of support and propagation.
 We conclude that the cause of that reason is our feelings.<!--  sentiments and actions to advance those ends. --> We imagine this cause to be the wisdom of man, which in reality is the wisdom of God.
 Superficially, this cause seems enough to produce those two effects.
 The system of human nature is more simple and agreeable when all its operations are deduced from a single principle.

-20 Society cannot subsist unless the laws of justice are tolerably observed.
+{{< s v="20" >}} Society cannot subsist unless the laws of justice are tolerably observed.
 No social intercourse can happen between men who always injure each other.
 It has been thought that this necessity led to law enforcement.
 It has been said that man:
 - has a natural love for society, and
 - desires that the union of mankind should be preserved for its own sake, even if he derives no benefit from it.